Fl4m3Ph03n1x/crossbarjs/README.md

 # How

-Following are instructions on how to intsall and use heartbeatjs.
+Following are instructions on how to intsall and use `crossbarjs`.
 For more information about the project you can check the GitHub page:

 heartbeastjs Github
 And for questions you can ask in the issues page: